cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 # QA results for CometBFT v1.x

-We run this iteration of the Quality Assurance (QA) process on CometBFT `v1.0.0-alpha.2`, the second tag of the backport branch `v1.x` from the CometBFT repository.
+We run this iteration of the [Quality Assurance (QA)][qa] process on CometBFT `v1.0.0-alpha.2`, the second tag of the backport branch `v1.x` from the CometBFT repository.
 The previous QA tests were performed on `v0.38.0-alpha.2` from May 21, 2023, which we use here as a baseline for comparison.
 There are many changes with respect to the baseline.
 In particular, new features that can affect performance are some improvements to bandwidth consumption and proposer-based timestamps (PBTS).
 For the full list of changes, check out the [CHANGELOG](https://github.com/cometbft/cometbft/blob/v1.0.0-alpha.2/CHANGELOG.md).

 The primary objective of the QA process is to ensure that no significant regressions have occurred